mpazaryna/codex/docs/logs/200-documentation-strategy.md

 ## Context

-While developing the article reader project, we needed a documentation strategy optimized for LLM-assisted development.
+While developing the Codex project, we needed a documentation strategy optimized for LLM-assisted development.
 After exploring various approaches, we settled on a flat structure with expanded Johnny Decimal-inspired numbering to allow for significant growth within categories.

 ## Numbering System